2006 Michigan Wolverines football team: Preseason

-Between the new coaching staff and many returning starters, the Wolverines, led by third year starting quarterback Chad Henne, expected to compete for the Big Ten title and associated BCS bowl bid.
-The voters of the coaches' poll and AP poll also expected improvement, respectively ranking Michigan #15 and #14.
+The Wolverines, led by third-year starting quarterback Chad Henne, expected to compete for the Big Ten title and associated BCS bowl bid.
+The voters of the Coaches Poll and AP poll also expected improvement, respectively ranking Michigan No. 15 and No. 14.

 True sophomore Antonio Bass suffered a career ending knee injury in fall practice.
 Bass was expected to play wide receiver and occasionally quarterback.
 Projected starting right tackle Mike Kolodziej's career was cut short due to injury just before the season due to unknown medical problems.